Reseller Analytics: Track Sales, Sell-Through Rate, and ROI Across Every Platform

 Option 2: Dedicated Reseller Analytics Tools

-The value proposition: if tracking 200 items manually takes 3 hours per week and a $20/month tool does it automatically, you're saving 12 hours per month for $20.
+Tools built for resellers pull sales data from connected platforms, let you input cost of goods, and calculate metrics automatically.
+The math is simple: if tracking 200 items manually takes 3 hours per week and a $20/month tool does it in minutes, you're buying back 12 hours per month for $20.
 At any reasonable hourly value, that's a strong ROI.

 Option 3: Cross-Listing Tools with Built-In Analytics